- Quick Questions, Quick Answers

 Except that it wasn’t.
 Up until you paid the credit card bill, the money was still in your checking account.

 We fixed it.
 Now when you buy that $30 shirt, the money in your clothing category will move to a credit card payments category.
 Just like YNAB 4, you’ll have $30 less in your clothing category – ‘cause it moved.
-You now have money budgeted to make your credit card payment.
+You now have money available to make your credit card payment.
 That’s reality.

 #3: Tracking your Payment

 Here’s the real win: Your payment?
 It’s the amount available in your Credit Card Payments category.
 That’s it.
-Money is added to that category either through budgeted spending or because you budget it directly there to pay down a credit card balance you already had.
+Money is added to that category either through budgeted spending or because you assign it directly there to pay down a credit card balance you already had.

 If you’re a paid-in-full user with no overspending in your budget, this will also match the balance on your card.
 Nice, huh?